pomerium/pomerium/docs/docs/topics/programmatic-access.md

 ### Callback handler

 It is the script or application's responsibility to create a HTTP callback handler.
 Authenticated sessions are returned in the form of a [callback](https://developer.okta.com/docs/concepts/auth-overview/#what-kind-of-client-are-you-building) from pomerium to a HTTP server.
-This is the `redirect_uri` value used to build Login API's URL, and represents the URL of a (usually local) http server responsible for receiving the resulting user session in the form of `pomerium_jwt` and `pomerium_refresh_token` query parameters.
+This is the `redirect_uri` value used to build login API's URL, and represents the URL of a (usually local) HTTP server responsible for receiving the resulting user session in the form of `pomerium_jwt` and `pomerium_refresh_token` query parameters.

 See the python script below for example of how to start a callback server, and store the session payload.